-1801 California Street, Suite 4200, Denver, CO 80202-2642 USA
+1801 California Street Suite 4200, Denver, CO 80202-2642 USA

-Emily Riff is an associate in the Denver office of Gibson, Dunn & Crutcher.
-She practices with the firm’s Litigation Department where she focuses on complex civil, antitrust, appellate, and constitutional litigation.
+Emily Riff is an associate in the Denver office of Gibson, Dunn & Crutcher, where she is a member of the firm’s Litigation Department, with a particular focus on class actions and complex civil litigation.

-Ms. Riff graduated from the University of Virginia School of Law where she served as Notes Development Editor on the Virginia Law Review and was elected to the Order of the Coif.
+Prior to joining the firm, Emily served as a law clerk to the Honorable Paul J. Watford of the United States Court of Appeals for the Ninth Circuit.
+She graduated from the University of Virginia School of Law where she served as Notes Development Editor on the Virginia Law Review and was elected to the Order of the Coif.

 University of Virginia - 2016 Juris Doctor